CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Within this expansive cave, a ten-foot-high escarpment divides it into upper and lower sections.
 A natural staircase ascends from the lower portion to the upper ledge, where the air is thick with the smoke of a cooking fire and tainted by the scent of poorly cured hides and unwashed goblins.
 ```

 Six goblins inhabit this cavern, with one serving as their leader.
 The ordinary goblins tend to the cooking fire in the lower part, near the entrance passage, while the leader rests in the upper section.
-Notably, Sildar Hallwinter, a captive human warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the goblins' relentless beatings.
+Notably, Ulfric Brimward, a captive human warrior, is held securely bound on the southern ledge, with 4 Minor Injuries from the goblins' relentless beatings.

 The goblin leader, Yeemik, holds the second-in-command position in the hideout.
-If he perceives the characters gaining the upper hand, he seizes Sildar and drags him to the edge of the upper level, demanding a truce.
+If he perceives the characters gaining the upper hand, he seizes Ulfric and drags him to the edge of the upper level, demanding a truce.
 Expressing his desire to overthrow Klarg and become the new boss, Yeemik proposes a parley.
-If the adventurers agree, he urges them to eliminate Klarg in area 8, promising Sildar's release upon returning with the bugbear’s head.
-However, Sildar warns against trusting the goblin, and rightly so.
-If the characters accept the deal, Yeemik attempts to coerce them into paying a hefty ransom for Sildar even after fulfilling their end of the bargain.
+If the adventurers agree, he urges them to eliminate Klarg in area 8, promising Ulfric's release upon returning with the bugbear’s head.
+However, Ulfric warns against trusting the goblin, and rightly so.
+If the characters accept the deal, Yeemik attempts to coerce them into paying a hefty ransom for Ulfric even after fulfilling their end of the bargain.

-Should the characters refuse to parley, Yeemik forcibly shoves Sildar over the edge and proceeds with the fight.
-Sildar sustains a bludgeon Minor Injury from the fall, rendering him unconscious.
+Should the characters refuse to parley, Yeemik forcibly shoves Ulfric over the edge and proceeds with the fight.
+Ulfric sustains a bludgeon Minor Injury from the fall, rendering him unconscious.
 Quick-thinking characters can try to stabilize him before he succumbs to death.

-Sildar Hallwinter, a kindhearted human male with a place of honor in Waterdeep's famed griffon cavalry, is nearly fifty years old.
+Ulfric Brimward, a kindhearted human male with a place of honor in Waterdeep's famed griffon cavalry, is nearly fifty years old.
 As a member of the Lords’ Alliance, he is dedicated to ensuring the safety of cities and settlements.
-Accompanying Gundren Rockseeker to Phandalin, Sildar seeks to investigate the disappearance of Iarno Albrek, a fellow Alliance member.
-He provides valuable information to the characters, including details about the Rockseeker brothers' discovery of Wave Echo Cave, Klarg's orders to waylay Gundren, and the missing map indicating the secret location of the cave.
+Accompanying Burrowbard Stoneseeker to Tuntin, Ulfric seeks to investigate the disappearance of Iarno Albrek, a fellow Alliance member.
+He provides valuable information to the characters, including details about the Stoneseeker brothers' discovery of Wave Echo Cave, Klarg's orders to waylay Burrowbard, and the missing map indicating the secret location of the cave.

-Additionally, Sildar reveals that Gundren's gear, along with his own, was taken to Cragmaw Castle.
-As an NPC party member, Sildar, if rescued and healed, remains with the party with the goal of reaching Phandalin as swiftly as possible.
+Additionally, Ulfric reveals that Burrowbard's gear, along with his own, was taken to Cragmaw Castle.
+As an NPC party member, Ulfric, if rescued and healed, remains with the party with the goal of reaching Tuntin as swiftly as possible.
 Although he lacks weapons or armor, he can wield a shortsword taken from a defeated goblin or provided by a character.

 Yeemik carries a pouch with three small gold teeth (1 bc each) and 150 cc.
-The gear of Sildar and Gundren Rockseeker is located at Cragmaw Castle.
+The gear of Ulfric and Burrowbard Stoneseeker is located at Cragmaw Castle.
 For guidance on running NPC party members, refer to the "NPC Party Members" sidebar.

 ```
 Guidelines for NPC Party Members: